Gorman, California: 20th century

 The Ridge Route road through Gorman was paved in 1919.
 In 1923, the first gasoline station in California to be located away from a railroad track was established by Standard Oil.
 Gorman was a stop on the Ridge Route, and Highway 99 after 1926, where its Standard service station beckoned travelers.
-It was a rest stop for the Greyhound bus until 1977, and for long-distance truckers, who now use a Pilot Flying J station in Lebec.
+It was a rest stop for the Greyhound bus until 1977, and for long-distance truckers.

 "Being located on the busiest highway in California," wrote historian Kane, "the people of Gorman knew well the need for an ambulance, as so many of the injured were brought to their homes.
 An ambulance service was established in 1932 with the purchase of an old Packard automobile that was converted into an emergency unit, equipped with one stretcher.
 The ambulance could be reached through the switchboard at the motel, and whoever was available would drive it."

 Aviator Charles Lindbergh established a camp in 1930 on the northeast side of the Gorman Hills, where he tested and flew a folded-wing glider called the Albatross.